Chart Color Schemes

 The level of residential development activity in Cook is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Cook has seen approximately 3 new homes approved per year over the past five financial years ending June 2021.
+AreaSearch analysis of ABS building approval numbers shows Cook has seen approximately 3 new homes approved per year over the past five financial years.
 This totals an estimated 18 homes.
-As of April 2026, 8 approvals have been recorded in FY-26.
+As of FY26, 8 approvals have been recorded so far.

-The area's population decline suggests that new supply is likely meeting demand, providing good options for buyers.
-New properties are constructed at an average expected cost value of $428,000, indicating a focus on the premium market with high-end developments.
-Compared to the Australian Capital Territory, Cook has significantly less development activity, 79.0% below the regional average per person.
+The area's population decline suggests that new supply is likely meeting demand, providing good choice for buyers.
+Developers focus on premium market with high-end developments, constructing properties at an average value of $428,000.
+Compared to the Australian Capital Territory, Cook has significantly less development activity, 79.0% below regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
 Nationally, this level is also lower, reflecting market maturity and possible development constraints.
-New building activity shows an equal split between standalone homes (50%) and medium to high-density housing (50%), creating more affordable entry points for downsizers, investors, and first-home buyers.
+New building activity shows equal focus on standalone homes (50.0%) and medium to high-density housing (50.0%), creating more affordable entry points for downsizers, investors, and first-home buyers.

 Cook has approximately 829 people per dwelling approval, indicating an established market.
-With population expected to remain stable or decline, there should be reduced pressure on housing in the area, potentially presenting opportunities for buyers.
+With population expected to remain stable or decline, the area should see reduced pressure on housing, potentially presenting opportunities for buyers.

 Frequently Asked Questions - Development